NB "Total Eclipse"

 ... and the "business end" .
 Note the deep stepped skeg and base plate thickness

 The engine installed is a BMC 1500 diesel unit marinised by J G Meakes and also known as a BMC "Captain" giving an output of approximately 40 horse power and is coupled to a Newage/PRM 2:1 gearbox.
 The engine is raw water cooled via a Bowman heat exchanger and has a calorifier for heating the hot water stored in an insulated, vertically mounted cylinder.
 The gearbox is also water cooled.
 A steel fuel tank holding 50 gallons is fitted into the stern and a 150 gallon polypropylene fresh water tank fills the space in the bow beneath the foredeck floor.
 The original alternator was a Lucas 17ACR-M with a maximum output of 38 amps which, via a split charge relay, charged a 110 ah deep-cycle leisure battery and a 96 ah starter battery.
-The engine and domestic electrical systems were originally earthed through the hull but when installing a second domestic battery the system was rewired with a separate earth cable to the battery isolation switch in line with modern day practice and not connected directly to the boat's hull, as was previously the case.
+The engine and domestic electrical systems were originally earthed through the hull but when installing a second domestic battery I rewired the system with a separate earth cable to the battery isolation switch in line with modern day practice and not connected directly to the boat's hull, as was previously the case.

 Total Eclipse's BMC 1500 engine and Newage/PRM 100 gearbox

 The gas supply is provided by two 13kg propane (orange) cylinders stored in a self-draining locker on the rear deck.
-There are now only two gas appliances... a Valor Vanessa cooker and an Electrolux gas/240 volt/12 volt refrigerator.
+There are now only two gas appliances... a Valor Vanessa cooker and an Electrolux RM 212F gas/240 volt/12 volt refrigerator.
 When new, the boat was fitted as standard with a catalytic gas fire which was one of the first items that I removed after we bought the boat as I consider them to be a safety hazard being prone to venting carbon monoxide inside the boat's cabin.
-A Torgem solid fuel fire was fitted by a previous owner in 1986.
+A Torgem solid fuel fire was fitted by the previous owner in 1986.
 The location of the Torgem was where the holding tank for the pump-out toilet used to be.
 This was removed at the same time as the fire’s installation and a Thetford Porta Potti installed in its place.
-In 2005 the Torgem was removed and replaced with a Carabo solid fuel fire in a different location… adjacent to the starboard side/front cabin bulkhead.
+In 2005 the Torgem was removed and replaced with a Carabo solid fuel fire in a different location… adjacent to the starboard/front cabin bulkhead.

 The dark and confined interior prior to removing the toilet compartment...